-Trained service animals are permitted at no cost on board all Etihad operated flights or in the cargo hold in addition to your checked baggage allowance.
+Trained service dogs are permitted at no cost on board all Etihad operated flights or in the cargo hold in addition to your checked baggage allowance.

-We recommend you call us at least 48 hours before your flight if you are travelling with a trained service animal.
+We recommend you call us at least 48 hours before your flight if you are travelling with a trained service dog.

 For all flights, you must complete a Live Animals On-Board Booking Form.

-For flights to or from the US, you must also complete a U.S DOT Service Animal Air Transportation Form, and a U.S DOT Service Animal Relief Attestation Form.
+For flights from the US, you must also complete a U.S DOT Service Animal Air Transportation Form, and a U.S DOT Service Animal Relief Attestation Form.

 For all other flights, you must also complete a Trained service dog on board booking form.